zikzakjack/MyRefcards/MyRefcards_Hive.md

 ### Creating a database schema

+	CREATE DATABASE retail_dba LOCATION '/user/hive/warehouse/retail_dba/';

 ### Dropping a database schema

+	-- Drop Database.
+Error will be thrown if the database does not exist Drop database retail_dba;

+	-- Drop Database.
+Error will not be thrown if the database does not exist Drop database if exists retail_dba;

+	-- Drop Database.
+Error will be thrown if the database is not empty Drop database if exists retail_dba restrict;

+	-- Drop Database. if the database is not empty, all tables are dropped before dropping the database Drop database if exists retail_dba cascade;

 ### Altering a database schema

+	Alter database retail_dba set dbproperties ('Created by' = 'zik-zak-jack', 'Created on' = '04-Dec-2016');

 ### Using a database schema

+	Use retail_dba;

 ### Showing database schemas

+	Show databases;

 ### Describing a database schema

+	Describe schema retail_dba;

+	Describe schema extended retail_dba;

 ### Creating tables